runicscribe/worldbuilding-docs/schizotech/index.md

 Elfcraft - Learned magic.
 Similar to witchcraft and artifice, although less finnicky and more powerfull.
 Most commonly used by elves, but not limited to them.
 Power tied to connection with faerie; will be weaker "farther away"

 Abilities - subset of abilities unique to fae type.
 Also includes restrictions, and connection to Faerie.
 Tied to the core essence of the fae, cannot change.

+#### Soul Magic

+Sky & Winter Elves - ferrying
+Demons, and some Yokai, feed on souls.